-Now, when you call attention to the top card, you bring the tip of the left thumb against the middle of the side of the two cards and push them out, as one card, over the side of the pack.
+When you call attention to the top card, you bring the tip of your left thumb against the middle of the side of the two cards and push them out, as one card, over the side of the pack.

-While you talking, and looking at your audience, square the deck with your right hand, and, in so doing, lift the inner ends of the two top cards with the ball of the right thumb, pull them a little to the right, and leave them in that position.
+While you are talking, and looking at your audience, square the deck with your right hand, and, in so doing, lift the inner ends of the two top cards with the ball of your right thumb, pull them a little to the right, and leave them in that position.

-You hold the left fingers so that the card(s) is received between the ball of the thumb on one side, the first joints of the second and third fingers on the other and the tip of the forefinger rests against the outer end.
+You hold your left fingers so that the card(s) is received between the ball of your thumb on one side, the first joints of your second and third fingers on the other, and the tip of your forefinger resting against the outer end.

 In this way the two cards are squared perfectly and may be shown freely.

-Again you take the card(s) by the lower outer corner, between the tips of the right thumb and forefinger, the thumb tip covering the lower index, and turn it (them) face down on the deck.
+Again you take the card(s) by the lower outer corner, between the tips of your right thumb and forefinger, your thumb tip covering the lower index, and turn it (them) face down on the deck.

-Place the card (s) so that it (they) coincide exactly with the top end of the deck, but do not release the grip of the right thumb and finger.
+Place the card (s) so that it (they) coincide exactly with the top end of the deck, but do not release the grip of your right thumb and finger.

-With a slight upward push of the thumb tip on the face of the lower card, release it and draw the top card away to the right.
+With a slight upward push of your thumb tip on the face of the lower card, release it and draw the top card away to the right.